-To apply, please complete and submit our online application form (available here).
-The deadline for applying is March 1, 2017; applications will be evaluated on a rolling basis.
+An online application form is available here.
+Applications will be evaluated on a rolling basis.
 A limited number of scholarships may be available.

 Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.
-Past faculty have included:
+2018 Faculty bios are available here.

 Scholarships & Sponsors